Ptosiek/pizero_bikecomputer/doc/software_installation.md

 <img width="400" alt="menu-04-upload_activity" src="https://user-images.githubusercontent.com/12926652/206076198-55803175-ef4c-4f9b-9408-b44dbe98b1b3.png">

-- Strava
-  - You need to set the Strava Token in [Strava API section](#strava_api-section) of setting.conf.
 - Ride with GPS
   - You need to set the Ride with GPS Token in [RWGPS section](#ridewithgps_api-section) of setting.conf.